iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/protectData.md

 description:
   Use the protectData method from iExec DataProtector to encrypt user data client-side and ensure full privacy.
-Easily secure emails, credentials, or custom data structures in your dApp.
+Easily secure emails, credentials, or custom data structures in your iApp.
 ---

 # protectData